rajiyasultana01/meetingmuse/README.md

 ### Videos not processing
 - Check backend server logs
-- Verify OpenAI and Groq API keys are set correctly
+- Verify GROQ_API_KEY and OPENAI_API_KEY are set correctly
-- Ensure video format is supported
+- Ensure FFmpeg is installed and in PATH
 - Check MongoDB connection

 ### Database connection errors
-- Verify MongoDB URI in backend `.env`
+- Verify MONGODB_URI in backend `.env`
 - Check if MongoDB Atlas allows connections from your IP
-- Ensure MongoDB cluster is running
+- Ensure MongoDB is running

-### API authentication fails
+### Extension login fails
-- Verify `x-api-key` header matches backend `.env`
-- Check Firebase Auth token is valid
+- Ensure backend is running
-- Ensure user exists in MongoDB
+- Check CORS settings in backend
+- Verify `localhost:5000` is reachable

 ### Firebase errors
 - Verify Firebase credentials in backend `.env`
 - Check Firebase project settings
 - Ensure Storage and Auth are enabled

-See [SETUP.md](./SETUP.md) for detailed troubleshooting.

 ## Security